-Apart from prominent nose, the faces are a smooth blank, strongly suggested by existing evidence that facial details were originally painted.
+Apart from a prominent nose, the faces are a smooth blank, strongly suggested by the existing evidence that facial details were originally painted.
 Illegal excavations at an unprecedented scale in the last century, the looting of cemeteries in the region, were the main cause that a lot of these figurines are found in private collections, unrecorded within an archaeological context, but it is apparent that they were used mostly as burial offerings.
 This violent removal also affected negatively the study of the Cycladic civilization.

-In the 19th century where Classical Art was the ideal and set the aesthetic rules, these figurines were not appealing as primitive and crude.
+In the 19th century where Classical Art was ideal and set the aesthetic rules, these figurines were not appealing as primitive and crude.
 Paul H.A.
 Wolters, a German classical archaeologist in 1891 describes the figurines as ‘repulsive and odious’.
-It was only during last century with the emerging trends of modernism and post-modernism that attached a particular aesthetic value to the Cycladic figurines, where they became objects of art study and imitation.
+It was only during the last century with the emerging trends of modernism and post-modernism that attached particular aesthetic value to the Cycladic figurines, where they became objects of art study and imitation.

 Major museums around the world have dedicated Cycladic collections and exhibitions, however, out of approximately 1400 known figurines, only 40% are through systematic excavation.